-- I am an accredited counsellor and have been working since 2004.
+- I am an accredited counsellor and accredited EMDR practitioner and have been working since 2004.
 I have considerable experience of helping people recover from a wide range of distressing problems including addictions, anxiety, depression, stress, excessive anger, and trauma.

 - In addition to my counselling practice, I also provide supervision for counsellors who work from a humanistic perspective.

 - I believe that the best way to help people to recover is to learn about the obstacles that prevent change and by utilising their own resources constructively.
 This means that I listen attentively to what the client would like to alter about their behaviour and suggest a variety of different techniques to enable them to make these changes.
 I believe that counselling is most effective when it is an open and active collaboration between the client and me.

 - I am based in Durham and have a purpose built counselling room in my garden.
 Whilst I see the majority of clients at my office, I can also make home visits and provide sessions via SKYPE/Facetime.
 I also work from Jesmond Therapy Centre on Wednesdays.

 Training, qualifications & experience